 Disturbed's video for "The Animal" also feature one (technically a pontianak but still similar) with red cross-shaped make up.
-Who later paints a cross on top of a lamb and enjoying a bloody feast before sending her wolves in an attempt to kill the band.
+Who later paints a cross on top of a lamb and enjoys a bloody feast before sending her wolves in an attempt to kill the band.

 Several chain mail messages on various forums claim that one will come after you if you don't continue to spread the message.

-The Tenth Edition version of Bog Wraith in Magic: The Gathering.
+The Tenth Edition version of Bog Wraith in Magic The Gathering.
 Appropriately enough, the flavor text refers to a location in Kamigawa, the Japan-inspired part of Magic's multiverse.

 First and foremost is the original onryo herself, Oiwa.
 And yes, it is just as bad as you can imagine it.

 Early in Shadow Hearts, the party is briefly trapped in a village haunted by an onryo named Li Li.